mazzalab/fastqwiper/README.md

 Fixed files will be copied in the `data` folder and will be suffixed with the string `_fixed_wiped_paired_interleaving`.
 We remind that the `fix_wipe_pairs_reads_sequential.smk` and `fix_wipe_pairs_reads_parallel.smk` pipelines perform the following actions:
 - execute `gzrt` on corrupted fastq.gz files (i.e., that cannot be unzipped because of errors) and recover readable reads;
-- execute `fastqwiper` on recovered reads to make them compliant with the FASTQ format (source: [Wipipedia](https://en.wikipedia.org/wiki/FASTQ_format))
+- execute `FastqWiper` on recovered reads to make them compliant with the FASTQ format (source: [Wipipedia](https://en.wikipedia.org/wiki/FASTQ_format))
 - execute `Trimmomatic` on wiped reads to remove residual unpaired reads
 - execute `BBmap (repair.sh)` on paired reads to fix the correct interleaving and sort fastq files.